Let Us Know How We Can Help You

 Signs You May Have Plantar Fasciitis

-If you are having swelling or stiffness in your ankle or other joint in and around your foot that lasts for more than two weeks we recommend that you make an appointment to see Board Certified Dr. Verville at her Frisco office.
+If you are having swelling or stiffness in your ankle or other joints in and around your foot that lasts for more than two weeks, we recommend that you make an appointment to see Board Certified Dr. Verville at her Frisco office.

 Dr. Verville will determine the level of severity of your plantar fasciitis based on your answers to questions during your consultation and the results of your physical examination.
 During your physical exam, Dr. Verville will:

-Dr. Verville begin a course of treatment immediately after your diagnosis and evaluate the best options for your specific plantar fasciitis condition.
+Dr. Verville will begin a course of treatment immediately after your diagnosis and evaluate the most effective options for your specific plantar fasciitis condition.

 Options for treatment may vary based on the length of time the condition has been present and the severity of the condition at the time of diagnosis.
 While treatment will vary from person to person, plantar fasciitis is commonly treated with:

-In most cases of foot pain, stiffness, and immobility, several treatments may be recommended for the best results.
+In most cases of foot pain, stiffness, and immobility, several treatments may be recommended for optimal results.
 More severe conditions may require surgery and rehabilitation to repair damage to joints.

 If you have painful plantar fasciitis, call our Frisco office at (214) 385-8822 to schedule an appointment with Dr. Verville.